jeffng50/jeffng50-website/src/posts/welcome-to-my-blog.md

 2. [Tailwindcss](https://tailwindcss.com/)/[DaisyUI](https://daisyui.com/) for easy styling
 3. [MDsveX](https://github.com/pngwn/MDsveX)for allowing a [Jekyll](https://jekyllrb.com/)-like Markdown experience for posts (with a little setup, see tutorial linked above)
 4. [Obsidian](https://obsidian.md/)for editing Markdown files for posts

+### Why not dynamic

+I do not wish to pay to host a server, though that might be more convenient.
+Static websites are the way to go if you want free of charge hosting.

 ## Here's to better creations